dbolotov/time_series_generator/docs/noise.md

 - [**Pink noise**](https://en.wikipedia.org/wiki/Pink_noise) (β = 1, also called 1/f noise): Has more power at low frequencies, creating smoother, more correlated behavior.
 Use cases: Heartbeat signals, audio noise, natural processes like rainfall or river flows.
 - [**Brownian noise**](https://en.wikipedia.org/wiki/Brownian_noise) (β = 2, also called red noise): Very smooth and strongly correlated over time.
 Mimics the behavior of a random walk but is generated via spectral filtering to produce a 1/f² power spectrum.
 Use cases: Stock prices, climate records, cumulative effects over time.

+*Note: The generated noise is normalized so that the resulting series has approximately the specified mean and standard deviation.*